dotnet/docs/docs/csharp/language-reference/keywords/event.md

 The `event` keyword is used to declare an event in a publisher class.

 ## Example
  The following example shows how to declare and raise an event that uses <xref:System.EventHandler> as the underlying delegate type.
-For the complete code example that also shows how to use the generic <xref:System.EventHandler%601> delegate type and how to subscribe to an event and create an event handler method, see [How to: Publish Events that Conform to .NET Framework Guidelines](../../programming-guide/events/how-to-publish-events-that-conform-to-net-framework-guidelines.md).
+For the complete code example that also shows how to use the generic <xref:System.EventHandler%601> delegate type and how to subscribe to an event and create an event handler method, see [How to publish events that conform to .NET Framework Guidelines](../../programming-guide/events/how-to-publish-events-that-conform-to-net-framework-guidelines.md).

  [!code-csharp[csrefKeywordsModifiers#7](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsModifiers/CS/csrefKeywordsModifiers.cs#7)]